-How do you create a property listing and make it great?
+How do you create a property listing and make it great, make it stand out?

 With standout property listings, that’s how.

 For one thing, you take your shot, and then you take it again, and again, and again, and I’m talking about photographs!
 In this post, we’ll go over how to create standout property listings.